2 DNA: The Genetic Material

 Like all processes in living cells, a collection of specific proteins works together to perform functions which control and complete chromosome replication.
 All the proteins involved in DNA replication make and break bonds, so they are enzymes.
 The function of the main DNA replicating enzymes is described below.

 Five of the main DNA replicating enzymes

-- Helicase: This is one of the enzymes that unwinds the double stranded DNA molecule.
-The unwound single strands no longer hydrogen bond to their complementary strand but the sugar-phosphate bonds remain intact.
+- Helicase: This is one of the enzymes that separates the double stranded DNA molecule.
+The separated single strands no longer hydrogen bond to their complementary strand but the sugar-phosphate bonds remain intact.

 - DNA Polymerase III (DNA pol III): This is the main DNA synthesizing enzyme.
 The enzyme reads the single strand as a template and places in the complementary deoxyribonucleotide.
 DNA pol III reads the template in the 3′ to 5′ direction and builds the new strand in the 5′ to 3′ direction, adding the next nucleotide to the 3′ end by catalyzing sugar-phosphate bonding.
 DNA pol III illustrates the specificity of enzymes several ways; it reads and proofreads the placement of new nucleotides to insure accurate replication.
 It can only read and build in one direction.
 DNA pol III can only add nucleotides to a free 3′ end.
 This last specification means that DNA pol III cannot start the replication process on the single stranded template.
 Another enzyme needs to be part of the in vivo replication team to prime the work of DNA pol III.